-If for some reason it becomes impossible to control the Pasha 6 with the brake lines the D-risers may be used to steer and land the canopy.
+If for some reason it becomes impossible to control the Pasha 4 with the brake lines the D-risers may be used to steer and land the canopy.
 Attention!
-Of course the range is much shorter (about 10-15 cm).
+Of course the range is much shorter (10-15 cm) then with the brakes.
 It is also possible to control the direction of the flight by pulling on a stabilizer line or by weight-shifting.